charmoniumQ/PROBE/docs/benchmark_suite/README.md

 # Introduction

 Within the computational science and engineering (CSE) community, there is a consensus that greater reproducibility is a pathway towards increased productivity and more impactful science [@nasem2019report].
-In the past decade, this has inspired a diverse range of research and development efforts meant to give us greater control over our software, including containers and virtual machines to capture environments [@boettiger2015introduction; @nust2020ten; @jansen2020curious; @satyanarayanan2023towards], package managers for fine-grained management of dependencies [@gamblin2015spack; @kowalewski2022sustainable], interactive notebooks and workflows[@beg2021using; @di2017nextflow; @koster2012snakemake], and online platforms for archiving and sharing computational experiments[@goecks2010galaxy; @stodden2012runmycode; @stodden2015researchcompendia; @chard2019implementing].
+In the past decade, this has inspired a diverse range of research and development efforts meant to give us greater control over our software, including containers and virtual machines to capture environments [@boettiger2015introduction; @nust2020ten; @jansen2020curious; @satyanarayanan2023towards], package managers for fine-grained management of dependencies [@gamblin2015spack; @kowalewski2022sustainable], interactive notebooks and workflows [@beg2021using; @di2017nextflow; @koster2012snakemake], and online platforms for archiving and sharing computational experiments [@goecks2010galaxy; @stodden2012runmycode; @stodden2015researchcompendia; @chard2019implementing].
 In this work, we focus our attention on **computational provenance** as another complementary strategy for managing reproducibility across the research software lifecycle.
 Computational provenance is the history of a computational task, describing the artifacts and processes that led to or influenced the end result [@freireProvenanceComputationalTasks2008]; the term encompasses a spectrum of tools and techniques ranging from simple logging to complex graphs decorated with sufficient detail to replay a computational experiment.

 Provenance data can provide crucial information about the hardware and software environments in which a code is executed.
 The use cases for this data are numerous, and many different tools for collecting it have independently developed.
 What has been lacking, however, is a rigorous comparison of those available tools and the extent to which they are practically usable in CSE application contexts^[DSK: usable globally or perhaps in particular situations?].
 In an effort to summarize the state of the art and to establish goalposts for future research in this area, our paper makes the following contributions:

-- *A rapid review on available provenance tools*:
+- *A rapid review on available system-level provenance collectors*.
-    There are scores of academic publications on system-level provenance (see @Tbl:tools), and we collated a list of available of provenance tools.

-	^[DSK: as possible is problematic, probably need to rephrase] and classify them by _capture method_ (e.g., does the provenance collector require you to load a kernel module or run your code in a VM?).

-- *A benchmark suite*:
+- *A benchmark suite for system-level provenance collectors*:
   Prior work does not use a consistent set of benchmarks; often publications use an overlapping set of benchmarks from prior work.
   We collate benchmarks used in prior work, add some unrepresented areas, and find a statistically valid subset of the benchmark.

-- *A quantitative performance comparison of tools against this suite*:
+- *A quantitative performance comparison of system-level provenance collectors against this suite*:
   Prior publications often only compares the performance their provenance tool to the baseline, no-provenance performance, not to other provenance tools.
   It is difficult to compare provenance tools, given data of different benchmarks on different machines.
   We run a consistent set of benchmarks on a single machine over all provenance tools.

-- *A predictive performance model for provenance tools*:
+- *A predictive performance model for system-level provenance collectors*:
   The performance overhead of a single provenance collector varies from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] than without provenance depending on the application, so a single number for overhead is not sufficient.
   We develop a statistical model for predicting the overhead of \$X application in \$Y provenance collector based on \$Y provenance collector's performance on our benchmark suite and \$X application's performance characteristics (e.g., number of I/O syscalls).